 With more than 32,000 sponsor licence holders in the UK, the Home Office places duties on these organisations to inform of certain organisational and employee changes to ensure their records are kept up to date, and that immigration enforcement is upheld.

-Changes to an organisation’s circumstances must be reported within 20 days:
+The following changes must be reported within 20 working days:

 Change of company address